programystic/Deploy-CMS-Data/README.md

 ## DeployCmsData Builders

-Within our upgrade script we can use builders to manipulate the CMS data.
+Within the ```RunScript``` method in the upgrade script we can use builders to manipulate the CMS data.

 ## Document Type Folder Builder